 From the observation deck, it is possible to go even further down to the river level, but by that point it was dead obvious that it was going be an exercise in futility.
 The rain just kept pouring and in these conditions Hokitika Gorge looked nothing like the images we had seen.

 Stubborn as I am, I still ventured down the slippery rocks to capture the image, but somehow I doubt that Hokitika tourist office will be in touch about licensing it anytime soon.
 At least I can find some solace in knowing that it is somewhat unique amidst all the stunning pictures available online.
 In all seriousness though, I simply don’t think hiking to the gorge is worth it when it’s wet.
 There are places that look amazing in rain, but Hokitika Gorge is not one of them.
 You really need a calm sunny day to truly bring out that incredible turquoise color in the water.

 We left Hokitika with some mixed feelings.
 Official website really tries hard to sell the town as a “must-stay” destination, but, while I enjoyed my time there, I still think it’s quite an overstatement.
-It is indeed a cool little town with a couple interesting spots, but it definitely is not a place that comes to mind when I recall all the amazing things I have seen in New Zealand.
+It is indeed a cool little town with a couple of interesting spots, but it definitely is not a place that comes to mind when I recall all the amazing things I have seen in New Zealand.
 Both the beach sign and the gorge were interesting to explore, but to me, it just isn’t enough to justify a visit.
 After all, there’s plenty of other insanely picturesque places in New Zealand to choose from.
 If Hokitika falls neatly into your itinerary, it’s not a bad place to spend the night, but I wouldn’t go out of my way to see it.

-As always, I’d be glad to hear your opinion.
+I also have a YouTube video from Hokitika, so make sure to check it out and as always, I’d be glad to hear your opinion.
 Have you been to Hokitika?
 If not, do you want to?
 If yes, was it an absolute must-see?
 Let me know!